arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 When using any of these methods, the board will perform a clean shutdown and then automatically restart within a few seconds.

-If you need to keep the board powered off while using these methods, you must disconnect the power source immediately after the green LED turns off and before the restart sequence begins.
+If you need to keep the board powered off while using these methods, you must disconnect the power source immediately after the screen goes black and before the restart sequence begins.

 The timing is important when using these auto-restart methods.
-You have only a brief window after the LED turns off to safely disconnect power.
+You have only a brief window after the screen goes black to disconnect power safely.
 If you wait too long, the system will begin its reboot sequence.

 In case of power disconnection by the source:

-- For boards powered via USB-C®, unplug the USB-C® cable once the LED turns off
+- For boards powered via USB-C®, unplug the USB-C® cable once the screen goes black
-- When using the *VIN* pin for power with a 7-24 VDC input, disconnect your external power supply at this time
+- When using the *VIN* pin for power with a 7-24 VDC input, disconnect your external power supply once the screen goes black
-- If your board receives power from the 5 V pin, disconnect the 5 V power supply when the LED indicator turns off
+- If your board receives power from the 5 V pin, disconnect the 5 V power supply once the screen goes black

-In SBC mode with a USB-C® dongle, disconnect the dongle's power supply after the LED turns off.
+In SBC mode with a USB-C® dongle, disconnect the dongle's power supply after the screen goes black.

 #### Emergency Shutdown & Best Practices